"Professionalism Through Training"

 Start dates of any academy training program are with the approval of the California Commission on Peace Officer Standards and Training (POST).

-We are now accepting applications for the 2025 Police Academy.
-APPLY NOW
+We are no longer accepting applications for Module III of the 2025 Police Academy, which begins in January 2025.

 Application Deadlines for Class 34 (2025 Academy):